kangjin97/Portfolio_Analysis_Optimizer/README.md

 portfolio1.py makes use of object oriented programming!

 User-created Functions:

-    1. pushButton1(self) - pushes the calculate button to run calculate() function \n
+1. pushButton1(self) - pushes the calculate button to run calculate() function
-    2. calculate() - Makes use of algorithm to calculate annual returns and standard deviation (NOTE: this is a static method) \n
+2. calculate() - Makes use of algorithm to calculate annual returns and standard deviation (NOTE: this is a static method)

 This is an experimental version and we should use it to consult Dr. Z to gain more insight.